xmessner/ansible/README.md

 ansible-playbook -i hosts deploy.yml
 ```

-You must edit the hosts file to adapt it for you environment.
+You must edit the hosts file to adapt it for your needs and declare all your servers.
+In this playbook the host named **controler** is always localhost.
+Then you have to change **destRemoteDir** in download.yml file.
+Pharo will be installed in the directory.

+Now you have no excuse to not test Pharo 3 !

+# Future playbooks (wishes)

+- Deploy latest version of Pillar
+- Deploy Seaside
+- Launch Zn with listeners